 On a warm spring day in March of 2015, the vision of the “Grow to Give” Orchard came to fruition as ILM Tree students, Sienna Ranch families and community volunteers planted 100 fruit trees, mostly late varietal apples and pears on the eastern hillside under the leadership of the Urban Farmers non-profit.
-Visible on the right side of the driveway as you enter Sienna Ranch, Harvest Hill intends to provide for the property and community, as fruits will be gleaned and distributed locally to those in need in our local community each harvest season.
+Visible on the right side of the driveway as you enter Sienna Ranch, Harvest Hill intends to provide for the property and community.

 The Orchard’s Roots